AnzuFTNW/windose-css/README.md

 # Changelog

+- `2024/11/22` - _V0.2.0_
+  - Finished start menu
+  - Rewritten some css to not break on different resolutions
+  - Added theme switcher / clock, currently only affecting clock icon and background
 - `2024/11/22` - _V0.1.2_
   - Even more work on start menu dropdowns
   - Total restructure of the code for improved readability and organization